Why use MCP?

 Use this if your tool server is a command-line program or script.
 Agency Swarm will start this program for you and communicate with it directly using its standard input/output.

-- When to use: Your tool is a local script, an executable, or requires running a specific command to be activated (like the standard MCP filesystem server).
+- When to use: Your tool is a local script, an executable, or requires running a specific command to be activated.

 MCPServerSse: For Web Service Tools